 An acquaintance got sick in Chiang Mai recently and said, “but I didn’t even eat the street meat”.
 I shook my head in dismay.
 “That’s probably why you got sick!”
 Instead, he went to a tourist restaurant during off-peak hours.
 Two strikes against his stomach right there.

-As a strong proponent of eating the street, I wanted to put together a post about how I avoid getting sick from food as I travel.
 I realize people are worried about food poisoning, and the advice out there does seem to suggest restaurants are safer.
 I strongly disagree, with some caveats.

 Once you know what to look for, pay attention to what locals eat and when, then you are on your way to successful, delicious meals that serve as experiences as well as dinner.
 No advice is a fail-proof method, but this is what has worked for me.